 Where does my donation go?

 Funds raised are used to support emergency response activities in vulnerable communities around the world.
-If any funds remain after a crisis, they are kept in the Emergency Response Appeal fund so that we can respond to ongoing needs and future crises in the world.
+If any funds remain after a crisis, they are kept in the Pacific Regional Appeal fund so that we can respond to ongoing needs and future crises in the world.